avaframe/AvaFrame/docs/FAQ.rst

    examples provided in the `runScripts` directory.

-How to change spatial resolution of simulations performed with com1DFA (dense flow)?
+Can the spatial resolution of simulations performed with com1DFA (dense flow) be changed?
 -----------------------------------------------------------

 The default setup of :py:mod:`com1DFA` is calibrated for medium to large dense flow snow avalanches in regards to hazard